pqrs-org/Karabiner-Elements/src/apps/localization/README.md

     comma.
 Embedded newlines use JSON escapes.
     No Xcode, resource compilation, application build, code signing, or application restart is needed to update translations.
-4. Settings and ConsoleUserServer automatically reload the installed translations and update their translations and language lists.
+4. All four applications automatically reload the installed translations and update their translations and language lists.
 Select the added language and check the result, then submit the JSON changes in your pull request.